DMV Dealer Continuing Education

 - Actually for sale

-- Available to the Dealer directly from the Manufacturer (or their distributor) at the time of the advertisement or offer.
+- Available to the Dealer directly from the manufacturer at the time of the advertisement or offer

 CVC Section 11713 Section 238, Title 16 of the Code of Federal Regulations